Navigating High-Conflict Divorce

 In the court system and reunification therapy, we look for the distinction between alienation and estrangement.

-When I interviewed children in these situations, alienation often revealed itself through abstract language.
+In my experience interviewing children in these situations, alienation often revealed itself through abstract language.
 If a child uses adult phrasing but cannot give concrete examples of what the other parent actually did, they are likely echoing the narrative of the high-conflict parent.

 Communication Strategies: BIFF and JADE